Rickerp/IST-ASA-P2/README.md

-# [ASA] Análise e Sintese de Algoritmos - Project 2
+# [ASA] Analysis and Synthesis of Algorithms - Project 2

 ### Description
 This repository contains the second project of Analysis and Synthesis of Algorithms course.